Duty Free Concession and GST Relief

 Motor Fuel Including Motor Spirits, Diesel Products and Compressed Natural Gas (CNG) There is no duty-free concession and GST relief on motor fuel including motor spirits, diesel products and compressed natural gas (CNG) in containers.

-All goods brought into Singapore are subject to Goods & Services Tax (GST) at the prevailing rate, levied on the value of the goods, which may include the cost, insurance and freight (CIF) plus other chargeable costs and the duty payable (if applicable).
+All goods brought into Singapore are subject to Goods & Services Tax (GST).
+This is because GST is a tax on consumption and import of goods.
+The GST payable is the prevailing rate, levied on the value of the goods, which may include the Cost, Insurance and Freight (CIF) plus other chargeable costs and the customs and/or excise duty payable (if applicable).

 ---|---|